-If your blade is bent or nicked, sharpening won't be adequate -- you need to replace it with a new one.
+If your blade is bent or nicked, sharpening won't be adequate.
+You will need to replace it with a new one.
 Consult your owner's manual to ensure that you purchase a suitable replacement.

-Before changing or cleaning the air filter, first determine whether your lawn mower has a paper or foam air filter.
-Paper air filters are replaced, while the foam ones (which are less common than they used to be) are cleaned.
+Before changing or cleaning the air filter, first, determine whether your lawn mower has a paper or foam filter.
+Paper air filters are replaced while foam ones are cleaned.

 - Insert a new paper air filter with the pleat facing out.

 - Screw the cover back on.

 - Unscrew the cover, and remove the air filter.

 - Wash the foam in hot water and dish soap to remove as much grease as possible.
 Rinse thoroughly, and squeeze out the excess water.

 - Soak the foam in clean engine oil.
 Squeeze out the excess oil using a clean rag.